 What you will learn

-The Level 4 Diploma in Adult is specifically designed for learners wanting to work in Adult Social Care.
-This qualification allows learners to learn, develop and practise the skills required for employment or career progression in Adult Care.
+The Level 4 Diploma in Adult Care is specifically designed for learners wanting to work in Adult Social Care.
+This qualification allows learners to learn, develop and practice the skills required for employment or career progression in Adult Care.
 It covers a range of topics, including:

 Ideal if